 Freedom Trail Map and Self Guided Tour

-The Freedom Trail at the center of historic Boston is a red brick path through the city leading visitors to the historic sites.
-At the center of Revolutionary America, you’ll weave your way through the eighteenth century.
+The Freedom Trail at the center of historic Boston is a red brick path through the city leading visitors to many of the city’s historic sites.
 This self-guided tour and map will cover the entire 2.5 miles (4 km) of Freedom Trail sites and should take you two hours to complete.
-This a very historical tour and will cover some of the many sites and characters which/who were important in the founded our great nation.
-Some of the characters we will meet are John Hancock, Samuel Adams, Paul Revere, Peter Faneuil.
-Download this map and tour as a PDF.

 We offer a daily pay-what-you-like tour of the Freedom Trail